tucnakomet1/fractal/src/Mandelbrot/README.md

 Which is, as we can see, another complex number with real part $a^2 - b^2$ and imaginary one $2ab$.

-This process will continue indefinitely, so we need to set limits → you can set whatever you want, I set **80** (on my PC it's still pretty fast :] and it looks nice (in color) ). `#define LIMIT 80`
+This process will continue indefinitely, so we need to set limits → `#define LIMIT 80`

 ### Programming integration

-Now we need to incorporate all these simple mathematical calculations into the code.

 First we need to define all the important values.